 How Paleo Diet Works

 Replacing all unhealthy processed foods with whole foods with high nutritional value is the main reason for the Paleo diet’s success.
-Processed and junk foods have high calories, and eliminating them reduces the calorie intake, creating the ideal situation for weight loss and preventing obesity-related diseases and issues.
+Packaged and processed foods are high in calories, trans fats, salt, or sugar.
+By eliminating the amount of junk foods consumed, we can reduce the calorie and harmful chemical intake, creating the ideal situation for weight loss, detoxification, and preventing obesity-related diseases and issues.

-To start the Paleo diet, replace all junk food in your pantry with Paleo-friendly foods.
+To start the Paleo diet, replace all packaged food in your pantry with Paleo-friendly whole foods.
 What are they?
 Scroll down to get the list.

 Paleo Diet Foods To Eat

-Mary Wirtz says, “The recommended food groups in the paleo diet are fruits, vegetables, seeds and nuts, protein (derived from grass-fed animals, eggs, wild game including elk and bison, and fish), and oils.
+Mary Wirtz says, “The recommended food groups in the paleo diet are fruits, vegetables, seeds and nuts, protein (derived from the highest grass-fed animals, pasture raised poultry and eggs, wild game including elk and bison, and wild caught fish), and organic oils.
 Foods that do not fall in these categories are not recommended while following the paleo diet pattern.”

 In other words, low-sodium, low-salt, and unprocessed foods are the main focus of the Paleolithic diet.
 With that in mind, here’s a complete Paleo foods list to make your grocery shopping convenient.
 Take a screenshot or Pin it.